SinanData26/pokeanalytics/README.md

 # Poké-Analytics Platform

 End-to-end data platform built on PokeAPI (https://pokeapi.co/), simulating real-world data engineering workflows including ingestion, transformation, orchestration, and analytics.
-The project combines static Pokémon data with dynamically generated datasets to demonstrate incremental processing, data modelling, and production-style pipeline design.
+The project transforms highly nested Pokémon API data into structured, analytics-ready dimensional models using modern ELT and warehouse design principles.

 ## Problem Statement

 Pokémon data is publicly available through PokeAPI, but it is fragmented across multiple endpoints, highly nested in semi-structured JSON, and not designed for analytical use.
 Key information such as Pokémon stats, moves, abilities, and types must be retrieved separately and joined manually, making it difficult to query efficiently or perform meaningful analysis.
-Additionally, the dataset lacks historical tracking and dynamic updates, limiting the ability to analyse trends over time or support more advanced use cases such as team optimisation or gameplay insights.

 ## Solution

-This project builds an end-to-end data platform that ingests data from PokeAPI, transforms it into structured, analytics-ready models, and enriches it with simulated dynamic datasets to enable time-based analysis.
-By leveraging a modern data stack including Airbyte, Snowflake, dbt, and Airflow, the platform demonstrates production-style data engineering practices such as incremental processing, data modelling, orchestration, and data quality testing.
+This project builds an end-to-end data platform that ingests data from PokeAPI, transforms it into structured, analytics-ready models.
+By leveraging a modern data stack including Airbyte, Snowflake, dbt, and Airflow, the platform demonstrates production-style data engineering practices.
 The final output is a scalable and well-structured data layer designed to power analytics and visualisations for Pokémon-related insights.

+## Target Personas

+* 'game analysts'
+* 'competitive battlers'
+* 'Pokémon researchers'
+* 'game designers'

+## Business Questions

+### Pokémon Overview Questions

+* Which generation has the most legendary Pokémon?
+* What are the heaviest Pokémon?
+* Which types have the highest average base experience?
+* How many Pokémon exist per type?
+* What percentage are dual-type?

+### Competitive/Battle Questions

+* Which stats correlate most with base experience?
+* Which types dominate speed?
+* What are the strongest defensive Pokémon?
+* Which abilities appear most frequently?

+### Game Design Questions
+* Are newer generations stronger?
+* Did average stats increase over generations?
+* Are legendary Pokémon overpowered?

 ## Architecture